Nectin: Clinical relevance

 Nectin-1 and nectin-3 have been shown to be involved in cellular adhesion in some neuronal synapses.
 Unlike many other cellular adhesion molecules they do not distribute evenly on axonal and dendritic side of the synapse.
 Instead, Nectin-1 is primarily found on the axonal side and nectin-3 primarily on the dendritic side.
 Nectin-1 serves as the entry receptor for Herpes Simplex Viruses 1 and 2, binding to the viral envelope glycoprotein gD, and for Pseudorabies Virus.

-Recently, it has been found that nectin-4 can be found in the serum of patients with lung cancer.
-This has led to speculations that this protein might be involved in some developing cancers and might even have a pharmaceutical potential.
+Nectin-4 can be found in the serum of patients with lung cancer.
+This has led to speculation that this protein might be involved in some developing cancers and might have a pharmaceutical potential.

-Also, it has been well known for some time now, that necl-2 is down regulated in a variety of cancers.
+Also, necl-2 is down regulated in a variety of cancers.
 This is why necl-2 is also known as Tumor suppressor in lung cancer 1 (TSLC1).

 As a drug target

 Nectin-4 : Enfortumab vedotin-ejfv was approved by the FDA in 2019; it is a Nectin-4-directed antibody drug conjugate that has shown clinical activity in metastatic urothelial cancer.